“10 Mistakes You're Making Every Time You Think About Starting A Diet" Review

 People who live in black-and-white thinking fail to consider that there are choices between all or nothing.
 They have a difficult time getting back on track when deviation happens.
 They view their day as ruined instead of accepting that one decision was just one mistake and it's time to forget about it and move forward.
 When repeated over time, this kind of thinking creates a consistent barrier to success.

-Personal Trainer Wisdom: My all-or-nothing personal training clients always achieve the highest levels of weight loss success in the shortest amount of time….and eventually gain the weight back every time.
+Personal Trainer Wisdom: My all-or-nothing personal training clients consistently achieve the highest levels of weight-loss success in the shortest time… and eventually regain the weight.
 Unfortunately, black-and-white thinking overlooks what’s emotionally, mentally, and physically best for you.
-With this being said, a non-adaptable drastic change will only lead to short term results.
+With that said, a drastic, non-adaptable change will only lead to short-term results.

 2. OVERGENERALIZATION